 - Fasting clears your mind of negative thoughts and feelings

 - Fasting can help heal relationships in your life that have been stressful

 - Fasting helps increase your ability to trust God

 - Fasting clears out toxins that can make you feel sluggish or depressed

 Some benefits to the physical body have been known to include:

 - Fasting supports the body’s detoxification

-- Fasting promotes healthy weight loss
+- Fasting one lose weight

 - Fasting promoted healthy energy levels

 - Fasting supports healthy inflammation response and promotes joint comfort